f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 ---------------------------

 In Lab #1 we created an origin pool that was accessible via the Public Internet without using a CE deployment.
 In Lab #2 we are still leveraging Internet access via the
 RE but now connecting to the origin server throught a CE deployment.
-In this topology the CE IPSec tunnels will carry both control-plane and data-planetraffic down to the orgin.
+In this topology the CE IPSec tunnels will carry both control-plane and data-plane traffic down to the orgin.
 Now with Lab# 3 we will create an origin pool that will provide internal resources discovered with local DNS by the CE node that is deployed in our lab AWS environment.